waldur/waldur-site-agent/plugins/cscs-dwdi/README.md

 1. **Additional Endpoints**: Modify `CSCSDWDIClient` to support more API endpoints
 2. **Authentication Methods**: Update authentication logic in `client.py`
 3. **Data Processing**: Enhance response processing methods for additional data formats
+4. **Proxy Types**: Extend proxy support for additional proxy protocols

+### Contributing

+When contributing to this plugin:

+1. Follow the existing code style and patterns
+2. Add tests for new functionality
+3. Update documentation for new features
+4. Ensure backward compatibility with existing configurations